Dimitri Nicolau

-He has frequented the faculty of Modern Letters in Rome University.
+He frequented the faculty of Modern Letters in Rome University.
 Fundamental for his artistic formation is the relationship with the theory and the Collective Analysis of Massimo Fagioli.
-He has dedicated several years to didactic activity as a teacher of stage song, vocal theatrical technique and as a composer of original music at the Institute of Ancient Drama (INDA) of Syracuse, the Theatrical Academy of Calabria, the Theater Calabria, etc.
+He dedicated several years to didactic activity as a teacher of stage song, vocal theatrical technique and as a composer of original music at the Institute of Ancient Drama (INDA) of Syracuse, the Theatrical Academy of Calabria, the Theater Calabria, etc.